wadjaafar/mohmolu/content/jobs/Upstatement/index.md

 range: 'September 2020 - Present'
 url: 'https://www.geoinfo.uni-bonn.de/'
 ---
-- Working on the data management of PhenoRob (Robotics and Phenotyping for Sustainable Crop Production). (http://www.phenorob.de/).
+- Part of the data management team of PhenoRob.
-- Development and maintenance of PhenoRob GeoPortal.
-- Devloped web app to handle massive data upload and download.
+- Developed and designed a File Uploader using Spring Boot and JavaScript.
-- Improved data upload capacity over 100%.
+- Increased the file upload capacity from 20GB to 1TB.